AquaticEcoDynamics/csiem_model_tfvaed_1.0/README.md

    ```sh
    ./fetch_csiem.sh 1.0
    ```
-   The above fetch commend will download all the model files including the bc_repo;
+   The above fetch command will download all the model files including the bc_repo;

 3. Go to the main model run directory, and execute model as:
    ```sh